Dermatologist’s choice on 11 ingredients for hyperpigmentation

 What is the overall best treatment for hyperpigmentation?

-Dr. Chacon says that overall, the most effective overall treatment for stubborn hyperpigmentation is often a compounded formula prescribed by a dermatologist, rather than a single over-the-counter cream.
-While hydroquinone 4% is considered the gold standard for lightening dark spots, its results are significantly enhanced when combined with other proven ingredients like tretinoin, which speeds up cell turnover, and a mild corticosteroid, which reduces inflammation and irritation.
-This customized “triple combination” approach targets pigmentation from multiple angles, works faster than hydroquinone alone, and can be tailored to your skin’s specific needs—making compounded formulas the best choice for achieving clearer, brighter, and more even-toned skin.
+Dr. Chacon says that overall, the most effective overall treatment for stubborn hyperpigmentation is often combination approach rather than a single over-the-counter cream.
+While hydroquinone is considered the gold standard for lightening dark spots, its results are significantly enhanced when combined with other proven ingredients like tretinoin, which speeds up cell turnover, and a mild corticosteroid, which reduces inflammation and irritation.
+This “triple combination” approach targets pigmentation from multiple angles, works faster than hydroquinone alone.

-You can get a prescription for a triple combination cream through Miiskin by starting an online consultation with a board-certified dermatologist.
+You can get a prescription for hyperpigmentation through Miiskin by starting an online consultation with a board-certified dermatologist.
 Simply upload photos of your skin and provide details about your concerns.
-The dermatologist will review your case and, if the triple combination formula (hydroquinone 4% + tretinoin + mild corticosteroid) is appropriate for you, they will issue a prescription.
-If approved, you can then order the compounded cream from a partner mail-order pharmacy and have it delivered straight to your door.
+The dermatologist will review your case and will issue a prescription, if safe and adequate for you.
+If you want a branded medication like Tri-Luma, let your dermatologist know.
+If you prefer a customized formula tailored to your skin’s needs, choose Foothills as your preferred pharmacy and order your treatment right on Miiskin.

 Are hyperpigmentation and melasma the same?